randilt/abt-corp-analytics-dashboard/README.md

 The repository includes dummy data files for reference:

 - `data/raw/transactions.csv` (100 rows - 99 records + 1 header)
-- `data/processed/cache.json` (cached analytics for the dummy data)

 These files are for reference only.
 Before running the application: